JudgeGroovyman/JudgeGroovyman.github.io/Guitars.md

 Apparentlyy most guitars are either 13/32"(10mm) or 11/32"(8.5mm) but some vintage are 21/64 in front and 16/64 in back ..guessing that was mine?  lets find out.

 Mine is 11.5/32 front and back.
-The inner size of the hole is ...
-1/4" or 8/32" The weight of the tuners is 0lb0.8oz or 0lb0.9oz with the compression ring
+The inner size of the ring is ...
+1/4" or 8/32"

+Old Tuners:  The weight of the old tuners is 0lb0.8oz or 0lb0.9oz with the compression ring.
+Full set with compression rings in a baggie is 5.0oz on teh scale

-Total weight is 5.4oz with compression rings.
+New Gotoh Machine Heads x002n3wukb locking tuners nickel: I have a picture of the whole set on the scale weighing 4.7oz.  .78333 oz ea with compression ring

 1. $15+HipShot GriipLock open guitar tuning machines.
 These should work great are probably prettyy light and can even swap the keys themselves for tiny little circles or plastics
 	- $90 [Heres a kit](https://hipshotproducts.com/collections/guitar-tuning-machines/products/vintage-guitar-tuner-upgrade-kits-3-3-headstocks)